C0sm0cats/clipboardlan/README.md

 ## Troubleshooting

+- **Firewall Configuration**:
-- Ensure the firewall allows traffic on port 24900
+  - On the server machine, allow incoming TCP connections on port 24900

+- **Network**:
-- Verify all devices are on the same local network
+  - Ensure all devices are on the same local network

+- **Logs**:
-- Check server and extension logs for troubleshooting
+  - Check server logs for connection attempts
+  - Check browser's developer console (F12 > Console) for WebSocket errors

 ## How It Works